vlime/vlime/README.md

 * `C`: Inspect the current condition object.
 * `i`: Evaluate and inspect an expression in the frame under the cursor (or the most recent frame).
+* `e`: Evaluate an expression in the frame under the cursor (or the most recent frame).
+* `D`: Disassemble the frame under the cursor (or the most recent frame).
+* `R`: Return a manually specified result from the frame under the cursor.

 In the inspector buffer, one can use `<cr>` and `<space>` to interact with buttons and values etc.